sdsdkkk/safe_redirect/README.md

 ## Contributing

 - Fork the repository
-- Create a branch for a new feature, build it
+- Create a branch for a new feature or bug fix, build it
 - Create a pull request

 ## License